 Case 1: Biodiversity Screening with DNA Barcoding

-DNA barcoding, or the science of sequencing a common marker across multiple species to assist with species identification, is slowly but surely adapting to using high-throughput sequencing in lieu of single-samplicon Sanger sequencing.
+DNA barcoding, or the science of sequencing a common marker across multiple species to assist with species identification, is slowly but surely adapting to using high-throughput sequencing in lieu of single-amplicon Sanger sequencing.
 However, many of the least-known species are living in highly threatened habitats across the globe in which biological specimens are highly protected to ensure the conservation of these species.
 This makes them hard to access by large sequencing facilities, thus increasing the gap between places that require biomonitoring and people who can provide such services using genetic methodologies.

 Using portable and relatively low-cost devices, we can bring the science directly to the sample, and circumvent expensive and often unsuccessful attempts to export biological specimens.
 In this case study, we will collect [list samples and species of interest] and use [list markers] to barcode the DNA of each species, and compare it to a reference database.
 In some cases, where species have been sequenced before, we expect to find matches to public reference databases; but in others, we might contribute the first sequences for these species to the public.